tbretl/ae353-sp25/docs/setup/linux.md

 > cd path/to/directory
 > ```
 >
 > where "`path/to/directory`" is replaced by the location of the directory in which you want to work.
-One easy way way to find this location (i.e., the "path" to your directory) is by dragging its folder from the Finder into your terminal window (see documentation on [Drag items into a Terminal window on Mac](https://support.apple.com/guide/terminal/drag-items-into-a-terminal-window-trml106/mac)).
-In particular, I would first type "`cd `" (note the single trailing space):
->
-> ```
-> (base) timothybretl@Timothys-MacBook-Pro ~ % cd
-> ```
->
-> Then, I would drag a folder into the terminal window and press return.
-For instance, suppose I had created a folder called `ae353-sp25` somewhere on my computer and dragged it in, then pressed return --- I would see something like this:
->
-> ```
-> (base) timothybretl@Timothys-MacBook-Pro ~ % cd /Users/timothybretl/Documents/ae353-sp25
-> (base) timothybretl@Timothys-MacBook-Pro ae353-sp25 %
-> ```
->
-> See documentation on [Specify files and folders in Terminal on Mac](https://support.apple.com/guide/terminal/specify-files-and-folders-apd3cf6fe02-3ec8-48f1-951f-866e52955fc8/mac) for other ways to specify the path to a directory.
+Since you are using linux, we assume you know all about this already.
+If that's not the case and you have questions, ask us for help.